 My current research project focuses on the dynamics of the Syrian civil war, including the rivalries, motivations, and ideological commitments of the various participants in the conflict.
 Which points of division have proved most important in shaping the course of the conflict?
 Which narratives of the conflict have been most powerful?
 Which audiences matter most for each of the conflict’s participants?
-I am particularly interested in the increasing salience of ideologies of gender as points of contestation in the war.

 Some additional broad questions that I and my (various, terrific) co-authors are interested in include: